MountVernonLabs/WufooExporter/README.md

 `php export.php`
 - This will export all of your forms as json encoded values to the export folder

+## Searching through the results
+- You can run the following command to then search within the files to find a string `sh find.sh YOURTEXT`

 ## A few notes
 - We're pausing for 1 minute between form exports to prevent hittting the rate limit of the Wufoo API
 - As a result of above if you have a lot of forms this script can take some time to run